 Life-threatening medical emergencies are usually accompanied by low tissue oxygen levels (not enough oxygen supply to tissue and organs).
 If this progresses, the brain will begin to die first, with other organs following.
 Additionally, low oxygen levels to the heart may lead to cardiac arrest.
 After AIRWAY, supplemental oxygen is the most important first step in treatment.
+Consider these facts:

 - Half of all heart attack deaths occur before the victim gets to the hospital.

 - The average arrival time of professional help is 8-12 minutes.

 - Disability or brain death can occur within the first 4 minutes!

 - 38% of deaths are caused by heart disease and stroke.

 - Over 3,000,000 Canadians suffer from heart or blood vessel disease.

 - Instruction in basic procedures to help sustain life in a medical emergency until the arrival of medical professionals.

 - Education about risk factors, signs, symptoms, and actions to follow in case of heart attack, choking, hemorrhaging, shock, and breathing emergencies.

 - In-depth explanations of the importance and administration of emergency oxygen.